MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/include-saas-offer.md

 ## Plan the publishing option

-The initial step to create any SaaS offer is to decide the publishing option, that is how the offer must be available in the marketplace.
-The option you select when creating the offer is available as a call-to-action button on the landing page.
+The initial step to create any SaaS offer is to decide the listing or publishing option, that is how the offer must be available in the marketplace.
+The option you select when creating the offer is available as a call-to-action button on the offer purchase landing page.

-> [!NOTE]
-> Before you start creating an offer, you must decide the listing or publishing option.

-You can opt to sell through Microsoft where Microsoft hosts all your transactions.
-The other option is to manage your transactions independently that further has three listing options.
+There are four listing options through which you can publish your SaaS offer:

+* Sell through Microsoft
+* Free trials
+* Get it now (Free)
+* Contact me

 :::row:::
     :::column:::